 Q. Is my handicap going to be affected by playing off shorter tees?

 A. No. Every course in New Zealand is rated so that you can play anywhere and take your Handicap index with you and convert it to a course handicap.
-In some cases our Red course is just as difficult as the Conventional White tees on many other course in NZ.
+In some cases our Red course is just as difficult as the Conventional White tees on many other courses in NZ.
 Just think of it as playing in some other town.
 You may score better but that score will be adjusted in accordance with the Course Rating for your handicap index calculation.
 For example, Peter played off the Blue Tees (NZCR 71.2) on Saturday and shot 96 and four days later played off the Red Tees (NZCR 69.3) and shot 93.
 When he looks at his scoring record it shows that his handicap difference for both courses was 22.8.